anodyne/nova/README.md

     * [wiki] added the wiki section
 * updated the pulsar skin
     * [admin] added a new small loading circle graphic
+    * [admin] added styles for upload close and list-grid
     * [main] updated the structure stylesheet
 * updated the nova license
 * updated the language files